 IN THE VINEYARD:

-The vineyards are planted on Richter 99 rootstock.
-These vines are mainly bushvine planted in deep, iron-rich clay soils with decomposed granite (koffieklip and Oakleaf), and farmed without irrigation.
-The average yield for these vineyards was between 3.5 and 6 tons per hectare.
-The varieties were selected for their suitability to the Swartland’s growing conditions, and blended to express the region’s unique terroir.
+These predominantly unirrigated bush vines are all planted in deep, iron rich Koffieklip and Oakleaf soils.
+The average yield was between 2.5 and 4.5 tons per hectare.
+Each variety was selected for its suitability to the Swartland’s harsh growing conditions and blended to express the region’s unique terroir.

 The grapes were hand-harvested, destalked and lightly crushed, where after it was fermented in open concrete fermenters (‘kuipe’).
 Manual punch downs were done during fermentation.
 The wines were then racked off and sent to barrel for malolactic fermentation and further ageing.
 Each wine component for the blend was matured in seasoned French and American oak for 12 months before blending occurred.
-The lastl step allowed for further maturation of the final wine in the same old oak barrels.
+Post blending, the final wine was returned to the same

-A bold wine like this can hold up to the intense South African flavors of slow-roasted meat (lovely with barbequed pork).
-Even Asian cuisine flavors, such as plum sauce, will add to the fruitiness in the wine.
+The perfect food wine.
+Can hold up to the intense South African flavours of slow-roasted meat, especially barbequed pork.
+Even Asian inspired dishes with plum sauce will add to the fruitiness in the wine.

 27% Grenache | 26% Syrah | 22% Mataro | 11% Carignan | 8% Petite Sirah | 6% Tannat